-Learn philanthropy with online courses today!
+Learn about philanthropy with online courses and programs

 What is philanthropy?

 Philanthropy is the practice of individuals or organizations giving their time, resources, wealth, or expertise to support causes and initiatives that aim to improve the wellbeing of others or address pressing societal issues.
 For instance, philanthropy can manifest as financial donations to fund medical research, scholarships for underprivileged students to access education, volunteer work in local communities, or the establishment of nonprofit organizations focused on environmental conservation.